What are solar roof tiles?

 All HIES Accredited Installers are continually vetted in many areas in order to give consumers trust, confidence and peace of mind.Find your nearest HIES installer

-There are three main factors that you will need to consider when choosing between solar roof tiles and solar panels:
+There are three main factors that you will need to consider when choosing between these:

 Solar roof tiles are much more discreet than solar panels, making them a more obvious choice for listed buildings or properties in conservation areas.